joeyday/glideguide.blog/_drafts/glidequery-perks-part-3.md

  - glidequery perks series
 ---

-One of the problems I never knew GlideRecord has is there's pretty much only one way to get records out of it.
-You perform your query and then you iterate through the records with the `next()` method.
-GlideQuery breaks the mold by offering half a dozen new and expressive ways to loop through the resulting records.
+One of the problems I never knew GlideRecord has is there's only a couple ways to get records out of it, either `get()` for a single record or `query()` and `next()` for multiple records.
+GlideQuery breaks the mold by offering a gaggle of new and expressive ways to loop through the resulting records.

+## select vs. selectOne

 ## map, filter, and reduce

-## some, every
+## some and every

 ## forEach

+## isPresent and ifPresent

-##
+## orElse and get

 ~~~ javascript